Virtana/accurate-aprilgroup-tracking/README.md

 **Step 5**\
+Execute the program

-- Take images of your chessboard with your USB camera and store these images under the folder: **aprilgroup_tracking/calibration/images/**
+- Take images of your chessboard with your USB camera and store these images under the folder: ***aprilgroup_tracking/calibration/images/***
 - Calibrate you camera by running

 ```bash
 $ python3 aprilgroup_tracking/calibration/calibrate_camera.py
 ```

-This will store the camera intrinsic parameters and any logs created under the **logs** folder.
+This will store the camera intrinsic parameters and any logs created under the ***logs*** folder.

 **N.B: More details and patches coming soon...**